webgptorg/promptbook/samples/pipelines/80-foreach-list.ptbk.md

 # ✨ Write greeting for each customer

-Show how to use a simple prompt with no parameters.
+Show how to iterate over a list of customers and write a greeting for each.

 -   PIPELINE URL https://promptbook.studio/samples/foreach-list.ptbk.md
 -   INPUT PARAMETER `{customers}` Customer names each customer on each row